An unrivaled focus on Cuban nature and history

 Day 6 – Thursday :: Birding and Depart to Camaguey

 Early morning birding of the area then we begin our drive to Camaguey.
-Arriving around 5 PM, we’ll have the opportunity to bird the grounds around our hotel, which has produced several endemics during our past visits.
+Arriving around 5 PM, we'll have time to rest and explore beautiful Camagüey on our own.
 Overnight: Camaguey

 Day 7 – Friday :: Spectacular Najasa and La Belen Reserve